 all with good food and all with free wi-fi.

-OR for just $6.99 buy the expanded edition that provides comprehensive lists of selected activities for each of the 9 neighborhoods on Manhattan’s WestSide.
+OR for just $6.99 buy the expanded edition that provides comprehensive lists of selected cultural venues and organizations for each of the 9 neighborhoods on Manhattan’s WestSide.

 A great way to plan your day.